refgenie/refgenie/docs/asset_class_specification.md

 ## Overview of asset class components

-A refgenie asset class my consist of the following keys:
+A refgenie asset class is a `yaml` file that may consist of the following keys:

 - `name`: (REQUIRED) - A string identifying the asset class.
 - `version`: (REQUIRED) - A string identifying the version of the asset class.